-At last you’ve got your Samsung T7 in your eager hands.
+At last, you’ve got your Samsung T7, T7 Touch.
+Or T7 Shield in your eager hands.

 You’ve raved to your friends about how smooth it feels to the touch.
 And how tiny it is.

-All that storage in such a cool package.
+All that external storage in such a cool package.

-In this quick guide with pictures you can find out how it’s done.
+In this quick guide with pictures, you can find out how to do it.

 Does Samsung T7 Work With Time Machine?